renekreijveld/macOS-Local-Development-Setup/manual.english.md

 Then add your html/php/whatever files in the folder ~/Development/Sites/testwebsite.

 There is nothing else to configure.
-The website is immediately ready in your browser at http://testwebsite.test
+The website is immediately ready in your browser at https://testwebsite.dev.test.
+If you go to http://testwebsite.dev.test you will be automatically be redirected to https://testwebsite.dev.test.

 # Stop Development